 In most years, the following stamp would be the best Michael and I could come up with, having a quite small, unobtrusive signature in the lower left corner.
 However, Raymond Peterman followed up his previous year’s effort with a stamp that has to be seen to be believed (see Figures 34 and 35).

 Next we have an example with a very small signature used on a Colorado Resident Small Game Hunting and Fishing License (see Figure 36).

 Next we have two examples of the 1970-71 issue (RW37).
 In the first, we see that Andrew Colella has decided to, rather than violate the spirit of the law, simply sign much smaller (see Figure 37).
 The second is used on license in combination with 1970-71 California Hunting License Validation and Pheasant Stamps.

 This was the 100th Anniversary of the California Department of Fish and Game.
 To commemorate this centennial, special hunting licenses were printed with the Department seal in the background and, for the only time, the (resident only) validation stamps were semi-pictorial.
 They featured an image of the California Golden Bear.

 This was E.L.
 Vanderford’s personal hunting license and the RW35 is very neatly signed by him at the bottom (see Figure 38).

-To end this post on the Vietnam War Period, we have an example of the 1971-72 issue (RW38), artwork by Maynard Reece, with a very small signature by Andrew J. Collela and the second is a top plate number single with a signature of nearly identical size (see Figures 39 and 40).
+To end this post on the Vietnam War Period, we have two examples of the 1971-72 issue (RW38), artwork by Maynard Reece.
+The first has a very small signature by Andrew J. Collela and the second is a top plate number single with a signature of nearly identical size (see Figures 39 and 40).